 If you order a whole fish in the coastal Balkans, expect to receive it with a side of potatoes and chard stewed together and sometimes a garlic and parsley sauce to drizzle over it.
 It is also commonplace to drizzle some delicious, locally-produced olive oil over freshly grilled or fried fish.

 If you fall in love with some of these dishes, then why not try recreating them at home with this Balkan cookbook?

 Balkan Cuisine: Drink

 What are your thoughts on Balkan cuisine?
+Have you sampled it?
 What’s your favourite dish?
 Leave a comment below!

 We ate more than our share of cevapi platters in Croatia!
 They were always oversized.
 The platter for one person would have been enough for both of us, but we never learned.